Vanilla

 Vanilla’s Homecoming

-This does not mean that vanilla must be left to the pros, however.
-South Florida’s hot and humid weather is perfect for orchids.
-And though most vanilla is grown overseas, Florida’s swamps are home to four native species: V. barbellata, V. dilloniana, V. phaeantha, and V. mexicana.
-Unfortunately, these species are all endangered.
-This makes it illegal to gather them from the wild.
-So how do we add these orchids to our home garden?
+This doesn’t mean that vanilla must be left to the pros, however.
+South Florida’s hot and humid weather is perfect for orchids, including vanilla.
+Florida’s swamps are home to four native species: V. barbellata, V. dilloniana, V. phaeantha and V. mexicana.
+Unfortunately, these species are all endangered, making it illegal to gather them from the wild.

 Vanilla in Your Home Garden